Gonzih/blog.gonzih.me/source/_posts/2014-09-28-replacing-shell-scripts-with-clojure.markdown

 # Introducing JamVM.

-`But but you told us that there is only JVM available on production system without ability to add external dependencies.`
+*"But but you told us that there is only JVM available on production system without ability to add external dependencies."*

 I lied.